plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 Google has denied many of the accusations and rumors but there's no way of knowing what's going on behind the scenes when you're using the Google Analytics script.
 You have to simply put your trust in Google, the world's largest ad-tech company.

-## It negatively affects the user experience due to the necessity for the annoying prompts
+## It worsens the user experience due to the necessity for the annoying prompts

 When you're using Google Analytics, you're making the user experience on your site more inconvenient.
 All the privacy regulations are a good step towards a better web and are a necessary thing in the world of surveillance capitalism.